Call Today! Free Immediate Response (818) 781-1570

 In order for the Los Angeles County prosecutor to convict you of violating California Penal Code Sections 21310, they must be able to prove what is commonly known as the “elements of the crime.”

-This means they have the burden to prove, beyond reasonable doubt; you violated each as every element of the offense.
+This means they have the burden to prove, beyond a reasonable doubt, that you violated every element of the offense.
 Under CALCRIM 2501, has to prove the following:

 • You carried a substantially concealed dirk or dagger;